Our Favorite Japan Ryokans

 Gora Kadan

 Gora Kadan is a contemporary take on a traditional Japanese ryokan (traditional inn) that has managed to compromise gracefully with the modern Western world.
-Proprietress Mikawako, the third generation of Fujimotos to run Gora Kadan, has blended traditional Japanese ryokan hospitality with modern Western design in creating a luxurious ryokan spa experience.
+Proprietress Mikawako, the third generation of Fujimotos to run Gora Kadan, has blended traditional Japanese ryokan hospitality with modern Western design to create a luxurious ryokan spa experience.
 The Gora Kadan’s original building dates back 300 years and was the summer home of the Kan’in-No-Miya imperial family.
 With its airy east-west fusion aesthetic, wonderful (Kaiseki) food service, and total relaxation spa, Gora Kadan is definitely on our A-list for high-touch ryokans in Japan!

 We love the new Bettei Suite at Gora Kadan!
 (2021)